CodingLane/LearningGitHub/README.md

 # LearningGitHub
 This is for a beginner learning about GitHub.
+Also this is the first time using GitHub.